4Liberty/AI-Enhanced-Subtitles-for-Stremio/ui/README.md

 ---

-**Note**: This beautiful UI enhances the VLC Subtitle & Real-Debrid Extension with a modern, comprehensive interface while maintaining full backward compatibility with existing functionality.
+**Note**: This beautiful UI enhances the Stremio AI Subtitle & Real-Debrid Addon with a modern, comprehensive interface while maintaining full backward compatibility with existing functionality.